-Complete and submit a nomination meeting report to OES not later than three days after the nomination meeting (Election Supervisor Form 9; a copy can be found in Tab 14).
-This report enables you to provide a complete list of nominators, seconders and candidates with the last four digits of the social security numbers for each.
-If you have filled out this information on forms such as those under Tabs 9 and 10, provide copies of these forms along with your nomination meeting report.
+1. Complete and submit a nomination meeting report to OES not later than three days after the nomination meeting (Election Supervisor Form 9; a copy can be found in Tab 15).
+This report enables you to provide a complete list of nominators, seconders and candidates with the mailing information and, if permitted, last four digits of the SSN or SIN for each.
+If you have

-Also send us the completed candidate ballot placement form (Tab 11).
+2. Also send us the completed candidate ballot placement form (Tab 12).
 Keep a copy as a record for printing the ballots.

-Remember that if there is more than one delegate or more than one alternate delegate, you must rank them even if there will be a white ballot.
+3. Remember that if there is more than one delegate or more than one alternate delegate, you must rank them even if there will be a white ballot.
 The ranking may be done by lottery or by the unanimous agreement of the candidates.
 List the order of slates based on the results of your lottery.
 (The members of each slate determine the order of each candidate's name within the slate listing.)
 Then list the order of individual candidates based on the lottery.

-Within five days after the nomination meeting, your Secretary-Treasurer must post on all union bulletin boards (and on the local's website, if applicable) a list of all nominated candidates, by name and slate affiliation, if known at the time.
-When the number of nominees for delegate or for alternate delegate does not exceed the number to be elected for that position, the posted list shall state that such nominees have been declared elected, and the delegate election scheduled for \\\\\\ cancelled.
+4. Within five days after the nomination meeting, your Secretary-Treasurer must post on all union bulletin boards (and on the local's website and social media outlets, if applicable) a list of all nominated candidates, by name and slate affiliation, if known at the time.
+When the number of nominees for delegate or for alternate delegate does not exceed the number to be elected for that position, the posted list shall state that such nominees have been declared elected, and the delegate (or alternate delegate) election scheduled for \\\\\\ is cancelled.

-Send a copy of this posting to OES immediately.
+5. Send a copy of this posting to OES immediately.
 Additionally, within three days of this posting, your Secretary-Treasurer must provide OES with a confirmation attesting to the posting as described in Section II, above.

-VIII CAMPAIGNING AND ACCESS
+VIII.
+CAMPAIGNING AND ACCESS